zikula/zikula-docs/Users Manual/Index.rst

     Section 5.5_ Data Model and Installation

+    Section 5.6_ Templating

-    Section 5.6_ Admin Functions in a Module
+    Section 5.7_ Admin Functions in a Module

-    Section 5.7_ User Functions in a Module
+    Section 5.8_ User Functions in a Module

 Chapter 6 Module Programming with Most
     Section 6.1_ Using MOST to make a Module